 What treatment options will be included in PanCAN’s Precision Promise adaptive clinical trial?

 Multiple treatment arms will be simultaneously tested through PanCAN’s Precision Promise adaptive clinical trial and compared to multiple standard of care therapies.
 In addition to investigating potential new treatment therapies, Precision Promise will also be investigating supportive care measures.

 Supportive care involves treatments given to manage symptoms and side effects of a disease.
 PanCAN’s Precision Promise adaptive clinical trial will include investigational supportive care measures designed to learn more about factors that contribute to a patient’s quality of life like pain management and patient activity.

 Where is PanCAN’s Precision Promise adaptive clinical trial located, and when will the sites open?

 There are 15 initial Clinical Trial Consortium sites across the United States.
 The sites will start opening in early 2020, with the majority expected to open throughout the year.
 The Clinical Trial Consortium page will continue to be updated as sites open.

-For additional questions about clinical trials or other topics related to a pancreatic cancer diagnosis, contact PanCAN’s Patient Central or ask your doctor to contact PanCAN’s Healthcare Professional Services.
+For additional questions about clinical trials or other topics related to a pancreatic cancer diagnosis, contact PanCAN Patient Services or ask your doctor to contact PanCAN Patient Services.